 To recreate the medicine cabinet as it might have been, it has been stocked with original medicines and toiletries from the 1930's and early 1940's.
-Our sink runs water.

 Clothes Closet Across from the water closet is the clothes closet.
 Patton kept his uniforms for the day and personal items in this closet.
 No original images have surfaced as to what Patton kept in it.
 It is obviously used for cloths.
 MSGT George Meeks was his orderly and was responsible for keeping Patton's wardrobe in order.
 Some mention has been made of a laundry and it is known that large vans were used for that purpose but little information remains as to their use in Patton's HQ.
+However George Meeks did it, he was able to keep Patton's uniforms immaculate.